Basic concepts for designers in the Power BI service

-- to monitor the most-important information about their business
+- to monitor the most-important information about your business.

 - to monitor the health of a business or product or business unit or marketing campaign, etc.

-- to create a personalized view of a larger dashboard -- all the metrics that matter to me
+- to create a personalized view of a larger dashboard -- all the metrics that matter to you.

-Use the navbar to move between the Power BI building blocks: dashboards, reports, and datasets.
+Use the nav pane to locate and move between your workspaces and the Power BI building blocks: dashboards, reports, workbooks, and datasets.

 - Select Get Data to add datasets, reports, and dashboards to Power BI.

-- Expand and collapse the navbar with this icon .
+- Expand and collapse the nav pane with this icon .